GaoxiangTang/cluster_qubo/README.md

 # cluster_qubo
-using clustering for grouping in hybrid-qubo algorithms
+using cluster for grouping in hybrid-qubo algorithms